|Bruce and Wendy Linz (#47110453)|

 In between our full time jobs, we enjoy researching and sharing our discoveries.
 We have enjoyed the richness and bounty our country has to offer largely due to the work and sacrifice of our ancestors.
 Thus as a way to honor them, we strive to preserve the history of their journeys.
 Participating in organizations such as Find A Grave allows us to do just that.

-Bruce's family includes the surnames: Doeller, Felthes, Gumtow, Hachman, Hechley, Keis, Koppy, Linz, Paterlick, Probst, Ringloff, Salzl, Schmidt, Streitz, Urban, Wiener.
+Bruce's family includes the surnames: Doeller, Feltes, Gumtow, Hachman, Hechley, Keis, Koppy, Linz, Paterlick, Probst, Ringloff, Salzl, Schmidt, Streitz, Urban, Wiener.

 Wendy's family includes the surnames: Allerton, Burow, Clark, Cushman, Dawson, Dumerce, Eaton, Johnson, Jones, Judkins, Kraft, Miller, Moore, Pearcy, Priest, Rahn, Robideaux (aka Robidoux), Smart, Spencer, Stevens, Stewart, Walker, Weins.

 If you have information about any of our families we would love to hear from you.
 Let's trade stories.

 Any photos I post on Find a Grave are intended to be used.
 Please feel free to use the photos for your personal needs or documentation.

 |Messages left for Bruce and Wendy...
 (565)||[Leave Message]|